+External decorations Visually inspected.
+Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.
 Outside areas and boundaries Visually inspected.
-There are gardens to the front and rear of the property, which are enclosed with a mix of concrete block and brick walls (some of which are soil retaining) and a fence with hedging trees.
+There are garden grounds to the front, side and rear of the property bounded by timber fencing.
 Ceilings Visually inspected from floor level.
-The ceilings are lined with plasterboard.
+The ceilings are of plasterboard with timber claddings to the kitchen ceiling.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The main walls are plastered on the hard internally, and the partitions are plasterboard lined timber studs.
+The internal walls are mix of plaster on the hard and timber stud and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 The floors are of suspended timber construction.
-Sections of board were raised in the understairs cupboard, which enabled a limited partial inspection of the sub-floor area to to be undertaken.
-Where seen, the solum was noted to be sealed in a basic fashion with gravel and poured bitumen.
-Internal joinery and kitchen fittings Built-in curboards were looked into but no stored items Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+The floors were partially covered and accordingly our view of the floor timbers was restricted.
+We were unable to locate an access hatch to any sub floor areas which may exist.